• Home

 Roosterweight

 While this might not be a particularly big division, there’s plenty of top talent in the lightest women’s weightclass.
 The favourite to win here is one of Art of Jiu-Jitsu‘s young prodigies, Jessa Khan, but she has some tough opposition before she takes home a medal.
 She’s the first black belt to come from their kids program and she only has to win three matches to win gold.
-The biggest obstacle in her way is likely to be ATOS black belt Thais Felipe.
+The biggest obstacle in her way is likely to be ATOS black belt Thais Loureiro.

 Light-Featherweight